 John set up Syzygy in 2009 aiming to help bridge the two worlds of renewable energy and commercial real estate.
 Providing practical advice and to deliver well thought out and relevant renewable energy solutuions to property owners and occupiers.

-Away from work John sails when he can, plays cricket, occasionally plays golf.
+Away from work John sails when he can, plays cricket, and occasionally golf.
 In the winter, he can be found at most London Scottish home games, as a retired 1st XV player he is happy to bore the young athletes with advice on what it was like in his day!

 "Not being a contractor nor being wedded to any technologies really does allow us to deliver the optimum renewable generation solution for our clients"